No Limits Two

 Puerto Colón, Tenerife (ES)

 Many types of fishing methods can be enjoyed in Tenerife, although one of the most popular techniques is the chambel.
-This is especially popular in short trips with shared charters that usually go to rocky zones in order to fish with natural bait on the seabed.
+This is especially popular in short trips with shared charters that usually go to rocky areas in order to fish with natural bait on the seabed.

 Fishing in Tenerife is usually done from an anchored boat, but sometimes whilst drifting.
 Fishing in Tenerife is characterized as having a variety of very different species: the most common species are the sargo, serranos and sama. and in deeper water you can capture larger predators such as grouper or Atlantic wreckfish.

 Coastal trolling is also popular, where you can use artificial lures to fish bonitos (sierra), barracuda, bluefish (smelt) and wahoo.
 In greater depths and with natural bait you can also capture good examples of sama, dentex and amberjack.

 Deep sea fishing in Tenerife is most beneficial during the summer months, when you can catch blue marlin, white marlin and various types of tuna, as well as dolphinfish and wahoo.

 Fishing in Tenerife is also very effective when using the art of jigging.
 On rocky seabeds you can use fall jigs at depths of 70m to 150m to find the great amberjacks, samas, dentex and grouper.
 With smaller lures, you can also catch snapper, barracuda and sierra, amongst others.
 There are also very interesting areas in Los Gigantes on the west of the island.

 Blue marlin: Fishing in Tenerife for blue marlin is best by trolling, for which you can use lures such as octopus.
 These fish are usually found in deeper waters of around 500m and the best time for fishing blue marlin in Tenerife is from June to October.